saientropy/DOGE-NSF/readme.md

 This is just the beginning of the process to shed light on the allocation of science funding and to challenge the status quo of how research proposals are evaluated.

 A comprehensive toolkit for downloading and analyzing National Science Foundation (NSF) research awards data.
-This suite includes two main tools:
+This suite includes three main tools:
 1. NSF Awards Downloader - Download award data by year
 2. Red Flag Analyzer - Analyze award abstracts for specific keywords and patterns
+3. NSF Awards Analysis Suite - Download award data and analyze abstracts for keywords in one integrated tool

 ## Features